UniversalDependencies/docs/index.md

 Universal Dependencies (UD) is a framework for consistent annotation of grammar (parts of speech, morphological features, and syntactic dependencies) across different human languages.
-UD is an open community effort with over 300 contributors producing more than 150 treebanks in 90 languages.
+UD is an open community effort with over 300 contributors producing nearly 200 treebanks in over 100 languages.
 If you're new to UD, you should start by reading the first part of the Short Introduction and then browsing the annotation guidelines.

 * [Short introduction to UD](introduction.html)